 For the above pastor to change, he or she must do something extraordinarily demanding.
 Investing time and effort in people development, promoting opportunities for up-and-coming leaders to employ their gifts, creating a congregation-centered rather than a pastor-centered ministry, and stopping the rationalizations as to why one cannot share the spotlight.
 What a demand on Saul it would have been to affirm David in public.
 What a demand it would have been to acknowledge that David was more courageous and skillful as a warrior.
 What a demand it would have been to change his expectations of himself and devote himself to authentic leadership.

 In the process of change, let us not resort to oversimplification.

 Let us also not yield to the tyranny of pain-free change.
 Change can be constructive and transformative, but it usually exacts a cost, which indeed complicates the process.
 In an earlier blog, I commented on how we mishandle pain:

-We trade off necessary pain (the pain required for healthy change) for unnecessary pain (the pain associated with the consequences of not changing and remaining in a dysfunctional state).
-The trade off, however, is not among equals.
+We trade off necessary pain (the pain required for a healthy change) for unnecessary pain (the pain associated with the consequences of not changing and remaining in a dysfunctional state).
+The tradeoff, however, is not among equals.
 Instead, it is the trading of a greater pain (necessary pain) for a lesser pain (unnecessary pain), which in essence is still a form of pain avoidance.

 Leaders should take the lead in meeting the painful requirements of change.
 For more discussion on the topic, see my co-authored work with Steven Goodwin, Overcoming Resistance to Change.